If You're Ready for What's Next, Here's What Opens the Door

 What You’ll Find Here

-Free subscribers get full access to my articles — practical, research-grounded writing on business acumen, financial acumen, and strategic acumen, and how to use all three to accelerate your career.
+Free subscribers get full access to my articles — practical, research-grounded writing on business, financial, and strategic acumen, and how to use all three to accelerate your career.

 Monthly live working sessions — every month I host an open Zoom for all paid subscribers.
 Bring a real situation — a budget conversation you’re preparing for, a strategic initiative you’re trying to influence, a leadership challenge you’re not sure how to frame.
 We work through it together.
 This is not a webinar.
 It’s direct access to someone who has spent decades on this specific problem.
 Come with something real.

-The complete Be Business Savvy course — This includes the complete Business Acumen course, the Financial Acumen course, and the Strategic Acumen course — the full arc of what I’ve spent decades developing and refining.
+Founding subscribers get all of the above, plus the complete Be Business Savvy course — the full arc of business, financial, and strategic acumen I’ve spent decades developing and refining.
 Not too hard.
 Not too mathy.
 Designed for a full plate.

 Paid subscriptions are intentionally priced to be expensable — this is professional development, and you can make that case to your organization.
-But if you’re paying yourself, I’ve priced them to remove that barrier too.
+And if you’re investing in yourself directly, I’ve priced them to remove that barrier too.
+Discover more about the value of a paid subscription.

 For Organizations